Effective under-eye creams for dark circles

 • Hyaluronic acid injections for hollow dark circles : this procedure helps fill missing volume and smooth the skin under the eyes.

-• Ablative laser : for pigmented dark circles, laser treatments exfoliate the pigment responsible for discoloration and even out the complexion.
+• Ablative laser : for pigmented dark circles, laser treatments work by exfoliating the pigment responsible for the discoloration and evening out the skin tone.

-• PRP injections (Platelet-Rich Plasma) : this treatment promotes skin regeneration and improves collagen production, which can help reduce dark circles and densify the skin.
+• PRP (Platelet-Rich Plasma) : this treatment promotes skin regeneration and enhances collagen production, which can help reduce dark circles and thicken the skin.

 Photo of doctor Valeria Romano in Geneva